ryanallen/words-of-my-perfect-teacher/README.md

 see [ambrosia](#ambrosia)

 ## Negative action
-*sdig pa* or *mi dge ba*, Skt. *asubha*.
+*sdig pa* or *mi dge ba*, Skt. *aśubha*.
 "That which produces suffering" (Dudjom Rinpoche).
 AT: harmful action, unwholesome act, evil.

 ## Negative emotions
 *nyon mongs pa*, Skt. *kleśa*, "mental phenomena which assail body and mind and lead to harmful actions, creating a state of mental torment."
 DICT.
 AT: afflictive emotions, passions, afflictions.
 Synonym of poison (*dug*).
 See [five poisons](#five-poisons).